MA English Literature

 (Award available for year: Master of Arts)

-All MA programmes and modules in the School of English require the following generic intellectual abilities to:- demonstrate in-depth, specialist knowledge and advanced techniques relevant to the discipline and/or to demonstrate a sophisticated understanding of concepts, information and techniques at the forefront of the discipline;- exhibit high levels of skill in the exercise of generic and subject-specific intellectual abilities;- demonstrate a strong understanding of techniques applicable to their own research or advanced scholarship;- take a proactive and self-reflective role in working and in developing professional relationships with others;- formulate proactively ideas and hypotheses and to develop, implement and execute plans by which to evaluate these;- evaluate critically and creatively current issues, research and advanced scholarship in the discipline;- research, organise and write an extended research project / dissertation (12,000 - 15,000 words).
-Skills specific to the MA in English Literature are: - the identification of past and ongoing critical debates in the field of English Literature;- the development of the student's own knowledge, understanding and ideas regarding English Literature;- the bespoke designing of their own specialised or wide-ranging MA programme through selective choice between the option modules available to them;- the identification of central issues regarding the individual module topics;- the ability to refine a research project / dissertation topic from the wide field of study available to them.
-On completion of the programme students should have shown evidence of being able to:- demonstrate in-depth, specialist knowledge and competence in the techniques of literary and cultural analysis;- have a good understanding of key literary, historical and theoretical issues in the fields of English literary studies;- acquire the skills necessary for undertaking a higher research degree and / or for employment in a higher capacity in an area of professional practice.
+As a student on an MA programme within the School of English, you will develop your knowledge and abilities in a range of areas.
+By the conclusion of the MA, you will be able to: 1. demonstrate in-depth, specialist knowledge and advanced techniques relevant to the discipline and/or to demonstrate a sophisticated understanding of concepts, information and techniques at the forefront of the discipline; 2. exhibit high levels of skill in the exercise of generic and subject-specific intellectual abilities; 3. demonstrate a strong understanding of techniques applicable to your own research or advanced scholarship; 4. take a proactive and self-reflective role in working and in developing professional relationships with others; 5. formulate ideas and hypotheses, and develop, implement and execute plans to investigate and evaluate these; 6. evaluate critically and creatively current issues, research and advanced scholarship in the discipline; 7. research, organise and complete pieces of assessed written work attached to the modules chosen, and an extended research project at the end of the MA programme.
+In addition, you will develop specific skills on the MA English Literature; including: 8. your awareness and understanding of past and ongoing critical debates in the field of English Literature; 9. the development of your own knowledge, understanding and ideas regarding English Literature; 10. the ability to curate a specialised or wide-range curriculum, based around your choice of option modules available; 11. identifying central issues relating to the individual module topics 12.
+Developing and refining a research project / dissertation topic from the wide field of study available to you.
+On completion of the programme you will have demonstrated your abilities and knowledge in the follow ways: 13. showing an appropriate and informed appreciation of various strands, genres, major authors and movements in the areas of English Literature most relevant to your (emerging) specialised interests.
+14. demonstrating an awareness of established and emergent preoccupations and issues in approaching English Literature, and literary studies more broadly 15. having a reflective understanding of relationships between the different modular components of the MA programme 16.Undertaking and completing the research, preparation and dissemination of assessed work within the chosen modules, and for the extended research project on a topic of your choosing (12,000-word dissertation, or an approved equivalent format).

 Transferable (key) skills